I was listening to a podcast where the host was interviewing Dan Heath, the author of Upstream: the Quest to Solve

 We always have to use our best judgment on how to invest our time, but a good rule of thumb is to weigh the costs and benefits of addressing things more deeply.
 If you see something happen more than a time or two, solve it more thoroughly.

 - Reply with documentation.
 When someone asks you something, document the response in a place that a future person can look it up, and send them the link.

 - Automated testing.
 Prove that the bug can’t reoccur, which prevents it from happening again.

 - Identify “do not repeat incidents” work after an incident.
 Make sure you identify the minimum possible thing that would prevent or mitigate future examples of this problem.

-- Turn off an alert, or rethinking how we monitor something.
+- Turn off an alert, or rethink how we monitor something.
 Rather than just bumping up the threshold, think about whether the alert is something we even act on.
 Move the channel of the alert to an information channel instead of alerting channel, or rework it to be actionable.

 - Automate the steps into a script.
 Instead of going through a list of things, put it in a script, which is a step towards automating it.